Asteroid Redirect Mission: History

 The crewed portion to retrieve asteroid samples from the Moon orbit (Orion EM-3) was criticized as an unnecessary part of the mission with claims that thousands of meteorites have already been analyzed and that the technology used to retrieve one boulder does not help develop a crewed mission to Mars.
 The plans were not changed despite the NASA Advisory Council suggested on April 10, 2015 that NASA should not carry out its plans for ARM, and should instead develop solar electric propulsion and use it to power a spacecraft on a round-trip flight to Mars.

 In January 2016 contracts were awarded by NASA's Jet Propulsion Laboratory (JPL) for design studies for a solar electric propulsion-based spacecraft.
 The robotic ARRM mission would have been the first phase of ARM.
 The contracts were won by Lockheed Martin Space Systems, Littleton, Colorado; Boeing Phantom Works, Huntington Beach, California; Orbital ATK, Dulles, Virginia; and Space Systems/Loral, Palo Alto, California.

 In May 2016, ASI (the Italian Space Agency) agreed to a joint study, and possible Italian participation.

-Under the 2018 NASA budget proposed by the Trump administration in March 2017, this mission was cancelled.
+Under the 2018 NASA budget proposed by the Trump administration in March 2017, this mission was cancelled in favor of the Artemis program.
 On June 13, 2017 NASA announced a "closeout phase" following the defund.
-NASA has emphasized that key technologies being developed for ARM will continue, especially the solar electric propulsion system, which would have been flown on the robotic mission, which will be used on the Lunar Gateway as the Power and Propulsion Element.
+NASA has emphasized that key technologies being developed for ARM will continue, especially the solar electric propulsion system, which would have been flown on the robotic mission, which was initially repurposed to be used on the Lunar Gateway before being repurposed again for the Space Reactor‑1 Freedom as the Power and Propulsion Element.